 If your cat has problems with her kidneys, she must avoid ACV at all costs.
 Any potential health benefits will be heavily outweighed by the risks posed by ACV’s acidity.

 What Happens When a Cat Drinks Apple Cider Vinegar?

-When a cat’s kidneys are not functioning to capacity, they’re unable to break down regular acids.
+When a cat’s kidneys are not functioning to full capacity, they’re unable to break down regular acids.
 ACV magnifies the acid content in their gut considerably.

 Health Benefits for Apple Cider Vinegar for Cats

 We have established that apple cider vinegar can be dangerous, and most cats dislike the taste.
 Why, in this case, does it have such a positive reputation?